aragon12/scripts/README.md

-# scripts
+# SCRIPTS
-Scripts To Clone DT, VT, KT
+Script To Clone DT, VT, KT From Desired Gits.